 Did you know that in the United States, 2 billion disposable razors and razor blades are discarded each year?
 Swapping to a traditional safety razor made without plastics is a great way to reduce plastic waste, upgrade your shave, and even save money on blades.
-Your grandparents had it right with using a Double Edge Safety Razor.
+Your grandparents had it right with using a plastic free razor like the Twig or Leaf Razor.

 3. Toothpaste / Toothbrushes

 Brushing our teeth is a key part of our daily routines.
 However, plastics dominate this process too.
 In the US, more than 400 million tubes of toothpaste are discarded annually.
 Globally that number balloons to 1.5 billion.
 Recently, several companies tackled this challenge by creating zero waste toothpaste tabs like Unpaste.
 By rethinking how we brush our teeth, we can reduce the amount of discarded toothpaste tubes and cut back on plastic waste from our bathrooms.